 Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of- interest.
-A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing officer and may result in the need for a different Advisor to conduct cross-examination at the hearing.
+A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored a.
+Who Can Serve as an Advisor